 If you choose a faucet that is not built to handle the current water control setup, you will need to have the water control adjusted.

 When you think about faucets, you might just envision your kitchen or your bathroom.
-But at Nick’s Plumbing and Sewer Services, we install a wide range of installation services, including the following:
+But at Nick’s Plumbing and Air Conditioning, we install a wide range of installation services, including the following:

 - Hot water dispensers